RahilBA/Dog-Breed-Classifier/README.md

 ## Files
-bottleneck_features - A folder for pretrained models. extract_bottleneck_features.py - Some functions to process the pretrained models.
+bottleneck_features - A folder for pretrained models.

+extract_bottleneck_features.py - Some functions to process the pretrained models.

-haarcascades - A folder containing the filters we will use in the human face detector
+haarcascades - A folder containing the filters we will use in the human face detector.

-images - A folder to place any images on which you would like to test the model
+images - A folder to place any images on which you would like to test the model.

-requirements - A folder containing the necessary dependencies
+requirements - A folder containing the necessary dependencies.

-saved_models - A folder in which to save any models you train
+saved_models - A folder in which to save any models you train.

-dog_app.ipynb - A jupyter notebook in which the code can be found
+dog_app.ipynb - A jupyter notebook in which the code can be found.

 ## Results
 The state-of-art Covnet models I implemented are VGG19, InceptionV3, ResNet50 and Xception.
 For each one, I downloaded the pretrained weights, and freezed all the pre-trained layers.
 The first fine tuning approach I used was to change the last fully connected layer to the number of dog breeds.